 Modern mountain bike frames: Post-mount or I.S. mount disc brakes.
 I.S. mount will require the appropriate adaptor for your brake disc size.
 For post-mount, you might need a caliper spacer if you wish to fit a larger brake rotor.

-Road, gravel, and cyclocross bikes: Older models have post mounts for disc brakes.
+Disc road, gravel, and cyclocross bikes: Older models have post-mounts for disc brakes.
 A few years ago, flat-mount disc brake calipers became the preferred standard.

 Ooh boy, here’s where it gets complicated.
 There are many bottom bracket standards, but they basically fit into two categories: threaded or pressfit.
 Each requires specific tools to install.

-Threaded bottom brackets: These are typically English threaded, a.k.a.
+Threaded bottom brackets: Threaded bottom brackets are typically English threaded, a.k.a.
 BSA.
 Bottom bracket shells are either 68mm (typically road or gravel) or 73mm wide (often MTB).
 Some bikes brands (like Trek) use the newer T47 threaded bottom bracket standard.
 Threaded bottom brackets are easier for most home mechanics because all you need is the correct bottom bracket wrench.

-Press-fit bottom brackets: There are many standards here, such as BB30, PF30, BBRight, and BB90.
+Press-fit bottom brackets: There are many standards here, such as BB30, PF30, BBRight, BB386, and BB90.
 Generally speaking, the bearings are all pressed into the frame, not threaded.
 Press-fit bottom brackets typically require a bearing press to install.
 Above all, check your frame’s spec and match it to the correct bottom bracket before ordering.
 Some aftermarket companies also offer thread-together bottom brackets for press-fit frame shells.
 As the name implies, one side of the bottom bracket threads into the other, making install easier and reducing the likelihood of creaking.

-This is becoming irrelevant on modern mountain bikes and some gravel bikes, but it’s still important for road bikes.
+This is nearly irrelevant on modern mountain bikes and many gravel bikes, but it’s still important for road bikes.

 Make sure your post matches your frame.
 There are shims available to make smaller posts fit larger-diameter seat tubes, but that can make your build a little inelegant.
 Some road frames are sold with dedicated seatposts with aerodynamic shapes.

 Road bikes: Unless your frame uses a proprietary seatpost, most typically use a 27.2mm post, but some will have larger diameter seatposts.
-MAny Cannondales have 25.4mm seatposts.
+Some Cannondales have 25.4mm seatposts.
 Some vintage and fixed-gear frames use 26.8mm seatposts.

 Mountain bikes: Usually use 30.9mm or 31.6mm, but there are exceptions.
 Some XC models use 27.2mm posts.
 A few bikes use oversized 34.9mm seatposts.